List of paleocontinents

 Animation of the break-up of the supercontinent Pangaea and the subsequent drift of its constituents, from the Early Triassic to recent (250 Ma to 0).

 This is a list of paleocontinents, significant landmasses that have been proposed to exist in the geological past.
 The degree of certainty to which the identified landmasses can be regarded as independent entities reduces as geologists look further back in time.
 The list includes cratons, supercratons, microcontinents, continents and supercontinents.
 For the Archean to Paleoproterozoic cores of most of the continents see also list of shields and cratons.
+Dates in the table are given in Ma (Megaannum), equivalent to mya (million years ago).